harrycresswell/harry/content/writing/menus-in-hugo.md

   parent = "About"
 ```

 Front matter menus won’t give quite the same level of control as you get from the *config.toml* file.
 But, you can order your content in a menu by adding a *weight*.
 Or, nest your content as sub menu, by adding a value for *parent*.

+Another advantage of controling menu items from the content is that when you delete a page, you delete the menu item along with it.
+There’s no chance of broken links in your menu.

 You may find reason to add content to a menu via front matter.
-However, I tend to avoid them, as I find it easier to manage menu items all in one place–from the `config.toml` file.
+However, I tend to avoid them, as I prefer to manage menu items all in one place–from the `config.toml` file.

 Now we’ve looked at rending menus, and the various ways to add content them, let’s look at some of the challenges we might face.